Skip to main content

 What Is Martyn’s Law?

-The Terrorism (Protection of Premises) Bill was in the programme of legislation that the Government intends to pursue in parliament.
-The Bill is also known as ‘Martyn’s Law’ in tribute to Martyn Hett, who was tragically killed alongside 21 others in the Manchester Arena terrorist attack.
+The Terrorism (Protection of Premises) Act is now Law.
+The Act is also known as ‘Martyn’s Law’ in tribute to Martyn Hett, who was tragically killed alongside 21 others in the Manchester Arena terrorist attack.

-Martyn’s Law will enhance public safety by ensuring better preparedness for, and protection from, terrorist attacks.
-It will mandate, for the first time, who is responsible for considering the risk from a terrorist attack and how they would respond, to reduce harm and save lives.
+Martyn’s Law enhances public safety by ensuring better preparedness for, and protection from, terrorist attacks.
+It mandates, for the first time, who is responsible for considering the risk from a terrorist attack and how they would respond, to reduce harm and save lives.

-How Does Protection of Premises Bill (Martyn’s Law) Affect First Aid Obligations?
+How Does The Protection of Premises Act (Martyn’s Law) Affect First Aid Obligations?

 A basic level of First aid preparedness is an existing legal obligation and is common within organisations.
 Enhancing first aid provisions with items which can treat trauma such as catastrophic bleeding almost certainly improves the chances of reducing harm and saving lives, as is the goal of Martyn’s Law.